zeferinopanyvino/ml-foliar-tree-disease/README.md

 This repo pretends to show what I dived on my final project of an Ironhack Bootcamp in Data Analytics.
 All the topics were new to me and had to dive on my own to pursue some attempt to participate in a Kaggle competition.
 Basically, it´s me trying to get some experience.

 ### Prerequisites
-Know about use of Pandas, use of DataFrames, ML.
+Know about use of Pandas,numpy, ML.
 To learn about the AI needed the Coursera MOOCs of Andrew Ng were super useful.
 What things you need to install the software and how to install them
 libraries:
 *fastai